Ordinances of 1311: Early problems

 When Edward II succeeded his father Edward I on 7 July 1307, the attitude of his subjects was generally one of goodwill towards their new king.
 However, discontent was brewing beneath the surface.
 Some of this was due to existing problems left behind by the late king, while much was due to the new king's inadequacies.
 The problems were threefold.
 First there was discontent with the royal policy for financing wars.
 To finance the war in Scotland, Edward I had increasingly resorted to so-called prises – or purveyance – to provision the troops with victuals.
 The peers felt that the purveyance had become far too burdensome and compensation was in many cases inadequate or missing entirely.
 In addition, they did not like the fact that Edward II took prises for his household without continuing the war effort against Scotland, causing the second problem.
 While Edward I had spent the last decade of his reign relentlessly campaigning against the Scots, his son abandoned the war almost entirely.
 In this situation, the Scottish king Robert Bruce soon took the opportunity to regain what had been lost.
-This not only exposed the north of England to Scottish attacks, but also jeopardized the possessions of the English baronage in Scotland.
+This not only exposed the north of England to Scottish attacks, but also jeopardised the possessions of the English baronage in Scotland.

 The third and most serious problem concerned the king's favourite, Piers Gaveston.
 Gaveston was a Gascon of relatively humble origins, with whom the king had developed a particularly close relationship.
 Among the honours Edward heaped upon Gaveston was the earldom of Cornwall, a title which had previously only been conferred on members of the royal family.
 The preferential treatment of an upstart like Gaveston, in combination with his behaviour that was seen as arrogant, led to resentment among the established peers of the realm.
 This resentment first came to the surface in a declaration written in Boulogne by a group of magnates who were with the king when he was in France for his marriage ceremony to the French king's daughter.
 The so-called Boulogne agreement was vague, but it expressed clear concern over the state of the royal court.
 On 25 February 1308, the new king was crowned.
 The oath he was made to take at the coronation differed from that of previous kings in the fourth clause; here Edward was required to promise to maintain the laws that the community "shall have chosen" ("aura eslu").
 Though it is unclear what exactly was meant by this wording at the time, this oath was later used in the struggle between the king and his earls.